White spots on cactus become an alarming sign when they appear on attractive cacti and ruin the aesthetics of the plant.

 Once you have touched the bugs with an alcohol-soaked cotton ball, they will die instantly.
 To eliminate them completely, you will have to make sure to dab each bug with alcohol-soaked cotton.

 You can inspect every corner of your cacti, the base of the cacti, the underside of the leaves, leaf joints, and even the soil.
-You can find these sneaky bugs under the upper layer of the dirt soil.
+You can find these sneaky bugs under the upper layer of the dirt soil regardless of its type.

 After eliminating them from the surface of the cacti, you can remove the upper layer of the soil to check their existence.
 Although it is uncommon to find them there, the chances are still not zero.